 Lead Nurturing Best Practices

-If you follow the steps above, you’ll be able to effectively nurture your leads.
-But if you really want to kick the lead nurturing process into high gear, keep these three best practices in mind:
+If you followed the steps above, you’ll be able to effectively nurture your leads.
+But if you really want to kick the lead nurturing process into high gear, keep these lead nurturing best practices in mind:

 1. Seek Additional Input